-2021 \$m 2020 \$ m Half year Half year Full year Loss attaching to corporate transactions as shown separately on the condensed consolidated income statement note (i) (56) (30) (Loss) gain arising on reinsurance transaction undertaken by the Hong Kong business note (ii) (38) 765 Total (loss) gain attaching to corporate transactions from continuing operations note B1.1 (94) 735
+.
+2021 \$m 2020 \$m Half year Half year Loss attaching to corporate transactions as shown separately on the condensed consolidated income statement ^{note (i)} (56) (Loss) gain arising on reinsurance transaction undertaken by the Hong Kong business ^{note (ii)} (38) Total (loss) gain attaching to corporate transactions from continuing operations ^{note B1.1} (94)

-- (i) The loss attaching to corporate transactions includes \$(28) million incurred by Prudential plc during the period (full year 2020: \$(20) million) of costs associated with the separation of Jackson.
-Additionally, the half year 2021 amount includes \$(28) million of payment for the termination of loss of office made to the former Chief Executive of Jackson as discussed further in note D4. - (ii) The benefit in full year 2020 arose from a co-reinsurance quota share transaction undertaken by the Hong Kong business in December 2020 as part of the Group's on-going asset/liability management.
+- (i) The loss attaching to corporate transactions includes \$(28) million incurred by Prudential plc during the period of costs associated with the separation of Jackson.
+Additionally, the half year 2021 amount includes \$(28) million of payment for the termination of loss of office made to the former chief executive of Jackson as discussed further in note D4. - (ii) The Hong Kong business undertook a co-reinsurance quota share transaction in December 2020 as part of the Group's on-going asset/liability management.
 Surpluses (or losses) arising from the business being reinsured are shared with the reinsurer in accordance with the terms of the treaty.
 During half year 2021, the treaty resulted in \$(38) million being due to the reinsurer for surpluses arising on the policies being reinsured with the amounts recognised within 'Outward reinsurance premiums', 'Benefits and claims and movement in unallocated surplus of with-profits funds, net of reinsurance' and 'Acquisition costs and other expenditure' in the condensed consolidated income statement.
 This treaty helps mitigate the effect of the accounting mismatch under the existing regulatory framework in Hong Kong and is part of our management of the transition to the new RBC regime.